 George Gilmour Members’ Gallery

-Passage is a recent body of work by Laura Bydlowska which examines how sections intersect to create or limit access within a fictional landscape.
-Moving the eye through, under and over many layers, Passage continues Bydlowska’s fascination with geologic cross-sections and forming imagined environments that could exist below the surface.
-Passage also suggests movement, an opportunity to observe how lines, shapes and textures encourage the eye to travel across different planes, stopping at a point of tension—a meeting of lines, or navigating beyond to a suggested skyline of open space.
-Passage pushes the limits of print media, prints are collaged on a wood panel substrate that is often textured through reductive wood carving and wood burning (pyrography).
+Passage is a recent body of work by Laura Bydlowska which examines how strata intersect to create or limit access within a fictional landscape.
+Passage continues Bydlowska’s fascination with geologic cross-sections, and the forming of imagined environments below the surface.
+Passage also suggests movement, an opportunity to observe how lines, shapes and textures encourage the eye to travel across different planes, stopping at a point of tension—a meeting of lines, or navigating beyond to an implied skyline of open space.
+Passage pushes the limits of print media, prints are collaged on wood panel substrate that is often textured through reductive wood carving and pyrography (wood burning).

-Laura Bydlowska is a Toronto based artist who specializes in contemporary fine art printmaking.
+Laura Bydlowska is a Toronto based multidisciplinary artist whose practice incorporates fine art printmaking, painting, and pyrography.
 She obtained a B.A.
 (Hons.) in Art History and Studio Art from the University of Guelph and a Master’s in Museum Studies (MMSt) from the University of Toronto.
 Currently, Laura works as Open Studio’s Programming and Office Manager.